YvesW/client-resizer/README.md

 # Client Resizer
-Also annoyed by having to change your client's size (game size) every time you move RuneLite to a different monitor or when doing a different activity?<br>
+Also annoyed by having to change your client's size (game size), resizable scaling, or position every time you move RuneLite to a different monitor or when doing a different activity?
+Or are you a big fan of contain in screen?<br>

-**Client Resizer allows for automatic or hotkey-based resizing of the client.** It's especially useful for people that have multiple monitors of different sizes or resolutions, or for people that like to resize or (re)position their client in specific scenarios (e.g. per activity).<br>
+**Client Resizer allows for automatic or hotkey-based resizing of the client.
+It also allows for changing the resizable scaling, and containing your client in screen (snapping back).** It's especially useful for people that have multiple monitors of different sizes or resolutions, or for people that like to resize or (re)position their client in specific scenarios (e.g. per activity).<br>

 **This plugin adds the following features:**
 - Automatically resize your client when it's moved to a different monitor.
 This can be configured per monitor attribute, e.g. per ID string (differs for every monitor), resolution (dimension) or refresh rate.
 - Hotkey-based resizing.
 Set a hotkey (e.g. Ctrl+L) and resize the client to a size of your choosing.
 - Resize your client when switching RL config profiles if this isn't done by the config profiles themselves yet.
 Set up automatic resizing for your monitors with different game sizes per RL config profile.
-Then enable `Resize when switching RuneLite config profile`.
+Then enable ``Resize when switching RuneLite config profile``.
 - Change your resizable scaling (stretched mode plugin), either automatically or hotkey-based.
 - (Re)position your client using hotkeys.
-This allows you to get RL flush with your screen.
-Furthermore, this allows you to set the title bar offscreen at the top of the screen.
+This allows you to e.g. get RL flush with your screen or position it in a specific position per activity.
+Furthermore, this allows you to position the client in ways the normal Windows window manager does not allow, e.g. that the title bar is offscreen at the top of the screen.
+- Contain the client in screen: the client will snap back after moving it using shift + Windows + arrow key or after your cursor leaves the menubar (title bar).
+This can either be 'soft' or 'hard' contain in screen.
+Offsets can be added if the client is not in your preferred location after snapping back.

 The plugin still respects all the other settings in the ``RuneLite`` > ``Window Settings`` config.
 For that reason, I personally suggest using the following RuneLite Window Settings:<br>
 ![RuneLite window settings](docs/img/runelite-window-settings.png)<br>
-*Since the flatlaf update (RuneLite 1.10.20) automatically resizing the client when dragging it to a different monitor does not work anymore.
-Shift + Windows key + arrow or hotkey-based repositioning does still automatically resize the client though!*
+*It is recommended to **enable** ``Enable custom window chrome`` in ``RuneLite`` > ``Window Settings`` if you'd like to automatically resize the client or contain the client in screen when dragging it to a different monitor.
+Shift + Windows key + arrow or hotkey-based repositioning does still automatically resize the client with custom chrome disabled.
+However, moving the client to a different monitor by dragging the title bar will not work with custom chrome disabled regarding automatically resizing the client or properly containing the client in the screen.<br>
+I generally also recommend locking the window size so you don't accidentally use Windows's snap resize function.*

 ## User Instructions / How to set up